LouisAlecu/dlg/README.md

 made.

 --------------------------------------------
 The code has a requirements.txt based on which you can install packages required, in this case just flask.
 I added a tests folder, just use pytest in the CLI to check them.
-Lastly, I added the virtual environment that I have used in the same folder (not necessarily best practice, but I thought it is easier to check the results if it is in the same place).

 To run the application run in your terminal export FLASK_APP=app.py, go into the source code folder and type flask run.